-Neither tympanometry nor reflex threshold tests are “hearing tests.”
-Instead, they can identify middle ear issues in kids with hearing problems.
+A Tympanometry is not a “hearing test.”
+Instead, it can identify middle ear issues in kids with hearing problems.

 What does tympanometry test for?

 Tympanometry is usually used in conjunction with pneumatic otoscopy testing.
-The main goal of both tests is to identify signs of otitis media with effusion (OME).
+The main goal is to identify signs of otitis media with effusion (OME).